Are you looking for easy, yet healthy pancakes to make?

 Feel free to use homemade applesauce that has the skin blended up in it or store-bought applesauce.

-I did my test batches with homemade applesauce that left the skin on the apples and it worked!
+I did my test batches with homemade applesauce that left the skin on the apples and it worked fine!

 As with the banana substitution, applesauce will add a lot of moisture to the batter, so start with just 2/3 cup of full-fat coconut milk.